The following article was posted on the KMA website

 However, Ettleman says a recent discussion with Congressman Steve King's staff gives the group hope that the woes created by Hurricane Irene, may actually help the stream of federal money here in the Missouri River basin.
 Wayne Brincks told the group east coast lawmakers will be looking for federal relief, which may make it easier to bundle those federal dollars for Missouri River victims.
 But Ettleman says time will tell whether or not that theory is accurate.

 The Percival farmer adds the group hopes to grow in number so they can offer a unified voice looking for solutions to a very complicated recovery problem.
-You can visit the group's
+You can visit the group's website or their facebook page.

 No comments: